Best Women's Winter Boots of 2024/25

 For warmth, they sport that oh-so-toasty 200 grams of KEEN.DRY waterproof, breathable polyester insulation that Keen rates down to -25°F during active use, comfortably.
 This insulation is actually made from environmentally friendly charcoal and bamboo, too.
 The Eco Anti-Odor natural odor control in the toes doesn’t hurt, either.

-The compression-molded EVA midsole provides shock absorption and cushioning, much like the Columbia Bugaboots, and the internal shank gives comfortable support for long days walking around on the ice, snow, or slush.
+The compression-molded EVA midsole provides shock absorption and cushioning and the internal shank gives comfortable support for long days walking around on the ice, snow, or slush.

 Columbia Bugaboot Plus IV Omni heat